pixelmatix/SmartMatrix/README.md

 - After restarting your arduino IDE you should be able to change cpu speed to 144 MHz.

-If you don't want to set cpu speed to 144 MHz you might have to set MATRIX_REFRESH_RATE to a value lower than 80.
+If you don't want to set cpu speed to 144 MHz you might have to set MATRIX_REFRESH_RATE to a suitable value.